warmana/cloudant-docs-fork/source/includes/api/_design_documents.md

 * `$LIST_FUNCTION` is the name of list function you defined.
 * `$MAPREDUCE_INDEX` is the name of the index providing the query results you want to format.

-The other parameters are the same query parameters used in a [MapReduce query](#queries).
+The other parameters are the same query parameters described [here](cloudant_query.html#query-parameters).

 #### head